 Trammell was the founding chair of the board of the Thomas Jefferson Program in Public Policy at William & Mary.
 He served on the Higher Education Transition Team for Governor, Terry McAuliffe, and as a member of the Virginia Commission on Higher Education Board Appointments.
 He is a member of the Monroe-Highland Commission which oversees Monroe’s presidential home, Highland.
 He is a member of the Board of Advisors, Institute of Human Virology, University of Maryland Medical School.
 Trammell is the chair of the board of the Harriman Fellows, a program that furthers the work of the late Ambassador Pamela Harriman by placing students in internships at embassies.

 In his non-academic activities, Jeff Trammell is president and founder of Trammell and Company, a consulting firm in Washington, D.C., which advises corporations on external affairs.
 Previously, Trammell served as senior managing director of public affairs at Hill & Knowlton.
 He worked in the U.S. Senate and the U.S. House of Representatives and served as a senior advisor in presidential campaigns.

 Trammell was the first openly gay chair of the board of a major American public university.
 He has served on numerous other boards, including the Human Rights Campaign and the U.S. Holocaust Memorial Museum’s Gay and Lesbian Remembrance Project.
 He attended William & Mary on a basketball scholarship and was captain of the team and all-conference.

-Trammell received a B.A. in History in 1973 from the College of William and Mary and a J.D. in 1977 from Florida State University.
-He is a member of Omicron Delta Kappa at William and Mary, where he received the university’s highest alumni recognition award.
+Trammell received a B.A. in History in 1973 from William & Mary and a J.D. in 1977 from Florida State University.
+He is a member of Omicron Delta Kappa at William & Mary, where he received the university’s highest alumni recognition award.